moua0061/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  Closure is when an inner function reaches out into the outer functions to grab the defined variable.
+It allows access to the parent functions from a higher level up after the variables have been called or closed or terminated.
 2. Study the following code, then answer the questions below.

 ```js